Torsten Stein

-Torsten Stein (*1944) is a German jurist.
+Torsten Stein (31 December 1944 – 21 June 2024) was a German jurist.
 He was the holder of the Chair of European Law and European Public Law at Saarland University as well as the Director of the Europa-Institut, Law Department of Saarland University from 1991 to 2012.

 Career

 Torsten Stein served in the German Military from 1964-66.
-Today he is a reserve Officer with the rank of Colonel.
+He was a reserve Officer with the rank of Colonel.
 From 1966-1970, he studied law at the Ruprecht-Karls-Universität Heidelberg and the Freie Universität zu Berlin.
 He obtained his doctorate in 1974, the subject of his dissertation having been "Administrative Cooperation in Foreign Affairs".
 Torsten Stein subsequently joined the Max Planck Institute for Foreign Public and International Law in Heidelberg as a researcher.
 He was appointed professor at the University of Heidelberg in 1986, after gaining his postdoctoral lecture qualification ("The Political Offence Exception to Extradition: Normative Limits, Practical Application and an Attempt at Re-Formulation") in 1983, while simultaneously continuing his work at the Max Planck Institute.
 He was the holder of the Chair of European Law and European Public Law at Saarland University as well as the Director of the Europa-Institut, Law Department of Saarland University from 1991 to 2012.